hknbyrktr/BarberAppointmentSystem/README.md

 1. Install **XAMPP** and start Apache + MySQL.
 2. Place the `/api` folder inside `htdocs`.
 3. Import `berberrandevusistemi.sql` into phpMyAdmin to create the database.
-4. Update the `db_connection.php` file with your database credentials if needed.

 ### 2. Frontend (Unity)